Health and Care Innovations

 All of Greater Manchester’s NHS trusts, clinical commissioning groups and councils are part of our Health Innovation Manchester network.
 We are also part of the Greater Manchester Health and Social Care Partnership, charged with looking after our devolved £6.6bn healthcare budget and work with the Greater Manchester Combined Authority on areas such as the GM Digital Strategy and economic growth.

 We have an active portfolio of innovation projects that are being deployed across Greater Manchester to help improve local people’s health and wellbeing.
 These include new technology and devices, digital products and tools, optimising medication and modifying practice.
 Our active portfolio of healthcare innovation projects span all aspects of health and care including maternity, cardiovascular, cancer, respiratory, mental health and frailty as well as cross cutting themes such as patient safety, medicines and precision health.
-As well as our local innovation projects within Greater Manchester we are also working at a national level through our AHSN Network and industry partners to improve the health and wellbeing of citizens.
+As well as our local innovation projects within Greater Manchester we are also working at a national level through our The Health Innovation Network and industry partners to improve the health and wellbeing of citizens.